dbouget/raidionics_seg_lib/README.md

 ```

 ## [Docker](https://github.com/dbouget/raidionics_seg_lib#docker)
+When calling Docker images, the --user flag must be properly used in order for the folders and files created inside
+the container to inherit the proper read/write permissions.
+The user ID is retrieved on-the-fly in the following
+examples, but it can be given in a more hard-coded fashion if known by the user.

 :warning: The following Docker image can only perform inference using the CPU.
 Another Docker image has been created, able to leverage
 the GPU (see further down below).
 If the CUDA version does not match your machine, a new Docker image can be built manually,
 simply modifying the base torch image to pull from inside Dockerfile_gpu.